wez/wezterm/docs/faq.markdown

 glyphs with underscores if it believes that your environment doesn't support UTF-8.

-If you're running on macOS, upgrade to the latest nightly build (or whichever release is dated *after* `20200607-144723-74889cd4`) and WezTerm will automatically set `LANG` appropriately.
+If you're running on macOS, upgrade to `20200620-160318-e00b076c` or newer and WezTerm will automatically set `LANG` appropriately.

 Note that if you change your environment you will likely need to kill and restart your tmux server before it will take effect.